Creating the future is no longer based on probability.

 New: What has already happened to create the future?
 What are the facts as we know them to be?
 What do they mean to our business?
 What opportunities are created that match up well with us?
 (Peter Drucker)

 Predicting is a difficult undertaking.
 We still don’t have flying cars, orbiting space cities or endless time.
 People and social phenomena make it hard to predict.
-Status quo is slower to change than most realize.
+The status quo is slower to change than most realize.

 “If you predict for a living, you have to predict often.”
 (Neils Bohr, the late Danish physicist)